Oil and Gas Terms Beginning with “F” — Page 2

 The liquid that passes through a filter cake from a slurry held against the filter medium, driven by differential pressure.
 Dynamic or static filtration can produce a filtrate.
 Read more →

-A chemical or isotopic marker that is uniformly distributed in the continuous phase of a drilling, coring, drill-in or completion fluid and used to later identify the filtrate in cores or in fluids sampled from… Read more →
+What Is a Filtrate Tracer?
+A filtrate tracer is a chemical or isotopic marker dissolved uniformly in the liquid phase of a drilling, coring, or completion fluid that migrates with the filtrate into permeable formations,… Read more →